Education About Fruit and Vegetable Consumption Includes Listening to the Children

 Results: Preschool children convey a variety of information associated with F&V consumption that fits under SCT constructs.
 Positive outcome expectancies (POE), negative outcome expectancies (NOE), and prompts were most frequently stated.
 POEs were accompanied with a direct benefit valued by the child.
 Boys received negative reinforcements more than girls.
 Significant differences were observed based on socioeconomic status.

 Conclusions and Implications: How parents, teachers, and health education professionals convey information about F&V’s can have an influence on children’s perceptions and preference.
-Parent modeling, availability/ accessibility and preference have typically been the default determinants of F&V consumption for young children (<5 years of age) (Rasmussen et al. 2006).
+Parent modeling, availability/ accessibility and preference have typically been the default determinants of F&V consumption for young children (age) (Rasmussen et al. 2006).
 However, preschool children (aged 4) in this study demonstrated an understanding of positive outcome expectancies by placing a direct value on the outcome stated.
 While preschool children (aged 4) have limited cognitive skills compared with school aged children, their understanding and insight into valued outcomes of consuming F&V may be more apparent than previously researched.
 Hence, assessing preschool children’s perceptions first, then tailoring health education messages according to why a child values a specific outcome from eating F&Vs may produce benefits in addition to known determinants of F&V consumption.

 "Education About Fruit and Vegetable Consumption Includes Listening to the Children."